pSydak143S/MIPS-Simulator/README.md

 # MIPS-5-Stage-Pipelined-Processor
-5 Stage MIPS Processor in C++ with Pipelining implemented.
-This is a cycle-accurate simulator for a 5-stage pipelined MIPS processor in C++.
-The simulator supports a subset of the MIPS instruction set and models the execution of each instruction with cycle accuracy.
-The MIPS program is provided to the simulator as a text file “imem.txt” file which is used to initialize the Instruction Memory.
-Each line of the file corresponds to a Byte stored in the Instruction Memory in binary format, with the first line at address 0, the next line at address 1 and so on.
-Four contiguous lines correspond to a whole instruction.
-Note that the words stored in memory are in “Big-Endian” format, meaning that the most significant byte is stored first.
-The Data Memory is initialized using the “dmem.txt” file.
-The format of the stored words is the same as the Instruction Memory.
-As with the instruction memory, the data memory addresses also begin at 0 and increment by one in each line.
+This project is a C++ implementation of a 5-stage MIPS processor with pipelining.
+The simulator accurately models the execution of instructions in each pipeline stage.
+It supports a subset of the MIPS instruction set and operates with cycle accuracy.
+The program takes input from a text file named "imem.txt" to initialize the Instruction Memory.
+Each line in the file represents a byte stored in the Instruction Memory in binary format.
+The memory is organized in a Big-Endian format, with the most significant byte stored first.
+The Data Memory is initialized using another text file named "dmem.txt," following the same format as the Instruction Memory.

-MIPS pipeline has the following 5 stages:
+The MIPS pipeline consists of five stages:

-1.Fetch (IF):fetches an instruction from instruction memory.
-Updates PC.
+Fetch (IF): This stage retrieves an instruction from the Instruction Memory and updates the Program Counter (PC).

-2.Decode (ID/RF): reads from the register RF and generates control signals required in subsequent stages.
-In addition, branches are resolved in this stage by checking for the branch condition and computing the effective address.
+Decode (ID/RF): In this stage, the instruction is decoded, and the necessary control signals for subsequent stages are generated.
+Additionally, branch instructions are resolved by evaluating the branch condition and calculating the effective address.

-3.Execute (EX): performs an ALU operation.
+Execute (EX): This stage performs the required Arithmetic Logic Unit (ALU) operation.

-4.Memory (MEM): loads or stores a 32-bit word from data memory.
+Memory (MEM): Here, the processor loads or stores a 32-bit word from the Data Memory.

-5.Writeback (WB): writes back data to the RF.
+Writeback (WB): In the final stage, the processed data is written back to the Register File (RF).